not-vignesh-right/MindBoard/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide for MindBoard

 This guide provides step-by-step instructions for deploying MindBoard to Vercel.
-MindBoard is an AI creativity battle platform that uses a free tier of Perplexity AI for creativity evaluation.
+MindBoard is an AI creativity battle platform that works 100% offline without requiring any paid API services.

 ## Prerequisites

 1. A GitHub account
 2. A Vercel account (sign up at https://vercel.com)
 3. A PostgreSQL database (we recommend Neon.tech for their free tier)
-4. (Optional) A Perplexity API key (free tier available)

 ## Deployment Steps

 ### 1. Prepare Your Project for Deployment

 Your project is already configured for Vercel deployment with the `vercel.json` file.
-The offline mode is enabled by default so you don't need a Perplexity API key to run the application.
+The application uses a completely free offline mode with predefined creative prompts and AI responses, so you don't need any external API keys.

 ### 2. Push Your Code to GitHub